Aleksei Gastev: Industrial and trade-union work

 From 1901 until 1917, Gastev's time was divided between exiles, escapes, and work in Russian or European factories.
 His experience as a factory worker led him to develop a rather practical approach to Marxism.
 Revolution for Gastev meant empowering workers by allowing them to control everyday matters related to work-processes.
 Gastev became involved in the work of the Petersburg Union of Metal Workers, one of the most influential trade-unions in Russia, in 1907.

-In 1908 he got work with the Vasileostovskii Trolley Depot.
+In 1908 he got work with the Vasileostrovskii Trolley Depot.
 Here he was chosen to monitor wear and tear on the transmission belts and sprockets and analyze the repair process of the trolley cars.
 It was here that he first thought of developing a "science for the social construction of enterprises".

 In 1910, he was again arrested but when he was sent to Siberia, he escaped to Paris, where he worked for the motor-car manufacturer Clément-Bayard.
 Here he first became familiar with quality assurance which was carried out in a particularly thorough fashion.
 By 1912 he was working for Citroën where he witnessed the application of assembly line production which was inspired by the Ford plant in the United States.
 At that time, he became familiar with French Syndicalism and adopted many of its views, seeing trade unions as a chief means of confronting capitalism by bringing concrete improvements into the lives of workers.
 By 1913, Gastev had joined the Circle of Proletarian Culture, composed of revolutionary writers of Anatoly Lunacharsky, Fedor Kalinin, Pavel Bessalko and Mikhail Gerasimov.
 In 1917-1918, Gastev won election as the Chairman of the Central Committee of the newly created All-Russian Union of Metal Workers.
 He actively participated in the 1918 Conference of the Union.